15 Top Hospitality Tech Companies in 2026 Transforming Hotels & Travel

 1. RaftLabs

 RaftLabs leads the list of hospitality software development companies with their proven expertise in building custom solutions for the travel and hospitality industry.
-They combine technical excellence with deep industry understanding to deliver transformative digital products.
+They combine technical execution with deep industry understanding to deliver custom digital products that solve real operational problems.

 Specializations: